Contents On This Page

 After successfully taking those skin around the nail plate, moisturize using a moisturizer or cuticle cream.

 6. Nail buffer

 Are you having issues with dull nails?
 Do you seek for a shiny looking nails?
-Then this tiny tool was made just for you.
+Then this little tool –Tweezerman Neon Hot 4-In-1 File, Buff, Smooth & Shine [Amazon link] was made just for you.

-Nail buffer was build to give those dull nails a polish look and makes them look shiny again.
+Nail buffer was build to give those dull nails a polish look and make them look shiny again.

 How To Use Nail Buffer

-To have a successful buffering experience, make sure your nails are cleaned properly and dry then buff gently.
+To have a successful buffering experience, make sure your nails are appropriately cleaned and dry then buff gently.

 Don’t be too aggressive as excessive buffering can cause thinning of nails.
 In fact buffering should be done once in a month to give your nails a healthy shiny look.

-Secondly, for shining and smoother look, use the finer side of the tool.
+Secondly, for a radiant and smoother look, use the finer side of the tool.

 7. Foot file/pumice stone